jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: American Airlines saved 0,000 in 1987 by eliminating one olive from each salad served in first-class.
+⚡<!-- FUNFACT --> Fun fact: The giant squid has the largest eyes in the world.

 </div>